bcgov/hcap/README.md

 Parses a given xlsx file inside the `server/scripts/xlsx/` folder and feeds the `employer_sites` table.

+If you've spun up the application using Docker Compose i.e. `make local-run`, you can run the site seeding script with `docker exec -it hcap-server npm run my_spreadsheet.xlsx`.

 #### `npm run stats`

 Shows the EEOI submission stats of a given period of days.
 (Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`)